r-aliev/squadro-project/README.md

 ### Installation

-    Assume that you have docker, docker-compose up and npm installed.
+    Assume sure you have a recent version of Node.js installed.

     In order to run the application in local environment follow instructions below: